xcgspring/XSTAF/docs/source/XSTAF_introduce.rst

 - XSTAF provide a tool plugin mechanism, runtime data is exposed so user can develop plugins to control XSTAF runtime data
 - XSTAF provide some basic tools, like test report generator, test suite generator to handle common met tasks

+XSTAF's competition is other test manage and execution frameworks, like robot, spoon, testNG, or other test back-end of CI system.

 XSTAF top view
 ========================